Y7EA/Raya/README.md

-# Raya
+# Raya Chat Application

 ![Raya App](https://github.com/Y7EA/Raya/assets/87653635/069f247e-b838-468f-be05-3ad4b06fdbcd)

 Raya App is an iPhone application developed using Swift that aims to provide a WhatsApp-like & Telegram  messaging experience.
-It allows users to send text messages, images, and videos to their contacts in real-time.
+It allows users to send text messages, images, and videos to their contacts at real-time.

 ## Features